rapyuta-robotics/rapyuta-io-docs/hugo/content/understanding-rio/_index.md

 type: understanding-rio
 date: 2019-10-25T14:09:19+05:30
 pre: "3. "
-weight: 100
+weight: 10
 ---
 rapyuta.io is a platform-as-a-service providing managed cloud services that solve technical and production challenges of building, provisioning, running, and iterating on distributed robotic applications.

-It allows developers to develop robot enabled solutions that can be more complex, encompass a variety of robots, scale further and operate in multiple geographic locations.
+It enables developers to develop robot enabled solutions that can be more complex, encompass a variety of robots, scale further and operate in multiple geographic locations.